GottaGetSwifty/CodableWrappers/Sources/CodableWrappers/CodableWrappers.docc/CustomCodingKeys.md

 ## Requrements

-Add the ``CCodable()`` Macro to your Type to easily customize your CodingKeys with one line of code!
+Add the ``CustomCodable()`` Macro to your Type to easily customize your CodingKeys with one line of code!

 ## Overview